 SN 22.85.
 With Yamaka

-“Indeed, venerable ones, that is how I understand the Buddha’s teaching.”
+“Yes, venerables, that is how I understand the Buddha’s teaching.”

 “Don’t say that, Venerable Yamaka!
 Don’t misrepresent the Buddha, for it’s not good to misrepresent him.
-The Buddha would not say that a mendicant who has no more defilements is annihilated and destroyed when their body falls apart and no longer exists after death.”
-But even though Venerable Yamaka had been spoken to by those mendicants, he obstinately clung to his harmful belief and insisted on expressing it.
+The Buddha would not say that an undefiled mendicant gets annihilated and destroyed when his body falls apart, and that after death he no longer exists.”

 When those mendicants were unable to dissuade Venerable Yamaka from that harmful belief, they got up from their seats and went to Venerable Sariputta.
-They said to him: “Venerable Sariputta, the mendicant Yamaka has the following harmful belief: ‘As I understand the Buddha’s teaching, a mendicant who has no more defilements is annihilated and destroyed when their body falls apart and no longer exists after death.’
-It would be good if you went to him out of compassion.”
+They said to him: “Venerable Sariputta, the mendicant Yamaka has the following harmful belief: ‘As I understand the Buddha’s teaching, an undefiled mendicant gets annihilated and destroyed when his body falls apart, and after death he no longer exists.’
+It would be good if you visited him out of compassion.”

 Venerable Sariputta consented by staying silent.

-In the evening Venerable Sariputta got out of seclusion, went to Venerable Yamaka, and exchanged greetings with him.
+In the evening he got out of seclusion, went to Venerable Yamaka, and exchanged greetings with him.
 After a polite greeting and exchange he sat down to a side.
-He then asked: “Venerable Yamaka, is it true that you have this harmful view: ‘As I understand the Buddha’s teaching, a mendicant who has no more defilements is annihilated and destroyed when their body falls apart and no longer exists after death’?”
+He then asked: “Venerable Yamaka, is it true that you have this harmful view: ‘As I understand the Buddha’s teaching, an undefiled mendicant gets annihilated and destroyed when his body falls apart, and after death he no longer exists’?”

-“What do you think, Venerable Yamaka?
+“But what do you think, Venerable Yamaka?
 Is form permanent or temporary?”

 “Temporary, sir.”